leoncik/tRPC-Social_App/README.md

 feat(client): add an email validator (#53)
 ```

-For more convenience, [commitizen](https://commitizen.github.io/cz-cli/) has been set up to help you writing your commit messages.
-If you want to use this tool, simply use `pnpm cm` instead of `git commit` and follow the prompt in your terminal.

-Alternatively, if you are using Visual Studio Code, you can use the [commitlint](https://marketplace.visualstudio.com/items?itemName=joshbolduc.commitlint) extension to write your commit messages.
+For more convenience, if you are using Visual Studio Code, you can use the [commitlint](https://marketplace.visualstudio.com/items?itemName=joshbolduc.commitlint) extension lint your commit messages while you are writing them.

 Note: if you want to use Visual Studio Code as your git message editor, use the following command to set Visual Studio Code as your default editor: